davidhudman/ChromeTabPlus02/Readme.md

 ﻿# Chrome Tab Plus #

+This chrome extension lets you see:
+* Current weather with sunrise and sunset times
+* Cryptocurrency quotes
+* Foreign exchange quotes
-This chrome extension lets you see current weather with sunrise and sunset times, cryptocurrency quotes, foreign exchange quotes, and lets you set custom background images to appear when you open a new tab (because I was mad about the people at the Chrome Extension called "Momentum" for trying to charge people monthly to see backgrounds of their choice):
+* Lets you set custom background images to appear when you open a new tab

+I added the background images option because I was mad about the people at the Chrome Extension called "Momentum" for trying to charge people monthly to see backgrounds of their choice

 [![](https://github.com/davidhudman/ChromeTabPlus/blob/master/Screenshots/SS01.JPG)](https://github.com/davidhudman/ChromeTabPlus)